ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 ## Architecture diagram
 {: #architecture-diagram}

 This architecture describes on-premises data center connectivity into {{site.data.keyword.cloud_notm}} classic, with firewall services and a {{site.data.keyword.powerSys_notm}} workspace.
-The diagram includes examples of where workload compute instances, proxy servers, and jump servers are located.
+The diagram includes examples of where workload compute instances, proxy servers, and bastion hosts are located.
 The diagram contains identifying numbers indicating key components in the description.

 In this diagram, Region 1 represents a classic data center where {{site.data.keyword.vpc_short}} is not available and Region 2 illustrates a classic data center in a multi-zone region where {{site.data.keyword.vpc_short}} is available.